archlinux/alpm/dev-scripts/README.md

    cargo run -- test-files test build-info
    ```

+You can use the `--repository` flag for specifying repositories.
+The available package repositories are `core`, `extra` and `multilib`.

 ## Tests against live data

 The `test-files` subcommand of the `scripts` binary downloads live data from Arch mirrors and Arch's GitLab to test the parser binaries on them.